carrollh/siosDataKeeper-demo/README.md

     <img src="http://azuredeploy.net/deploybutton.png"/>
 </a>

-This template creates a demo environment consisting of primary and secondary AD VMs and two SIOS DataKeeper nodes.
+This template creates 4 virtual machines: both a primary and backup AD domain controller, and 2 Sios DataKeeper nodes.
 All VMs are running Windows Server 2012 R2.